Peripheral Artery Disease (PAD) Treatment

 What is the best way to treat chronic leg pain?

-Physical therapy may be the most recommended and best option for you if you have persistent leg discomfort.
+Physical therapy may be the most recommended and best option for you if you have persistent leg discomfort and suffer from PAD symptoms .
 However, it is a promising idea to search for vascular causes of leg discomfort and cramps, such as Deep Vein Thrombosis (DVT) or Peripheral Artery Disease (PAD), in order to rule out other issues.

 Additional Facts About Peripheral Artery Disease